Find the Most Jaw-Dropping Waterfalls Near Greenville, SC

 Yellow Branch Falls

-Located in Walhalla near Isaqueena Falls, Yellow Branch Falls are amazing.
+Located in Walhalla near Isaqueena Falls, Yellow Branch Falls is amazing.
 The falls are huge and picturesque and just a beautiful place to visit.
-This is a popular waterfall and trail so again, get there early if you want to experience it with less people.
+This is a popular waterfall and trail, so get there early if you want to experience it with less people.

 2911-3023 Highlands Hwy